-The Property Manager will require all contractors who have been engaged to complete work at the School to read the document "Site Safety for Contractors" and then complete a checklist.
-This will include collecting information about the contractor's WWCC number and verification.
+The Property & Maintenance Manager will require all contractors who have been engaged to complete work at the School to read the document "Site Safety for Contractors" and then complete a checklist.
+This will include collecting information about the contractor's WWCC number.
 Where possible, this work will be scheduled for non-teaching days or periods.

-- The PA to the Business Manager will email the contractor a copy of the document "Site Safety Information for Contractors" prior to commencement of work at the School which includes a request for their WWCC number and verification; - 2.
-The contractor must comply with all aspects of this request including providing details of their WWCC Number and verification and other safety requirements such as insurance prior to commencing work on site; - 3.
-The PA to the Business Manager will record details on The Register, the name of the contractor, the type of work being done, the expected dates on site and the contractor's WWCC Number and expiration date; - 4.
-The PA to the Business Manager will notify the Project, Property and Facilities Manager once this has been completed as work may only commence once the verification has been completed; - 5.
-If a contractor is used recurrently, the Project, Property and Facilities Manager will require the contractor to annually review the Site Safety Information for Contractor's information and check with the PA to the Business Manager that the WWCC Number is still current and verified, prior to them restarting work each time; - 6.
-The Project, Property and Facilities Manager will require the contractor to renew their WWCC number, if necessary, prior to commencing work; - 7.
+- 1. The Business Officer will email the contractor a copy of the document "Site Safety Information for Contractors" prior to commencement of work at the School which includes a request for their WWCC number; - 2.
+The contractor must comply with all aspects of this request including providing details of their WWCC Number and other safety requirements such as insurance prior to commencing work on site; - 3.
+The Business Officer will record details in The Register, the name of the contractor, the type of work being done, the expected dates on site and the contractor's WWCC Number and expiration date; - 4.
+The Office Manager will verify the WWCC. - 5.
+The Business Officer will notify the Property & Maintenance Manager once this has been completed as work may only commence once the verification has been completed; - 6.
+If a contractor is used recurrently, the Property & Maintenance Manager will require the contractor to annually review the Site Safety Information for Contractor's information and check with the Business Officer that the WWCC Number is still current and verified, prior to them restarting work each time; - 7.
+The Property & Maintenance Manager will require the contractor to renew their WWCC number, if necessary, prior to commencing work; - 8.
 If a contractor is required in an emergency, and the WWCC verification cannot occur in the necessary timeframe, then the contractor will be accompanied at all times by a member of the Property staff whilst on site.